maxhoffmann/old-maximilianhoffmann.com/article/mobile-first/_mobile-first.md

 This is my small insight into my blog’s foundation.
 You can take a look at the full code in my [Sass framework](https://github.com/maxhoffmann/sass-framework/blob/master/components/grid.scss) repository.
 For vertical spacing I have added default padding-bottom of `24px` to `.col` and wrote some generic space classes, but those are different in every project that’s why I have left them out of my grid component.

-PS: This is my first article written in English and I’m really thankful for feedback and critique.
+_Note:_ This is my first article written in English and I’m really thankful for feedback and critique.